 - 19. Harassment is a serious offence.
-Any member of the College community who feels they have been subject to harassment can make a complaint via the appropriate Procedure: see Annexe A for the Procedure in relation to complaints about staff; and Annexe B for the Procedure in relation to complaints about students. - 20.
+Any member of the College community who feels they have been subject to harassment can make a complaint via the appropriate Procedure: see Annexe A for the Procedure in relation to complaints about staff, Fellows and other members of the college community other than students; and Annexe B for the Procedure in relation to complaints about students. - 20.
 When a criminal offence may have been committed, the relevant harassment Procedure may not be appropriate.
 These cases will include, but not be limited to, serious assault or threat of serious assault.
 Student members can seek advice from Dean or Senior Tutor, and/or approach the Police directly; and staff members can seek advice from HR, Domestic Bursar or Bursar and/or approach the Police directly.
 Further guidance on dealing with cases of sexual assault or sexual violence is available from the University at: